Guns / Gun Violence

 Law Center to Prevent Gun Violence – the only national law center focused on providing comprehensive legal expertise in support of gun violence prevention and the promotion of smart gun laws that save lives.
 As a non-profit organization founded by attorneys, we remain dedicated to preventing the lass of lives caused by gun violence by providing trusted, in-depth legal expertise and information on America's gun laws, San Francisco, CA.

 Mayors Against Illegal Guns – we are committed to working with our fellow mayors to share best practices, develop innovative policies, and support legislation at the national, state, and local levels that will help law enforcement target illegal guns.
 Each mayor in this coalition has signed a state of principles committing us to this fight.
 While we will each have different strategies for pursing those principles, we all agree on the goal: protecting the rights of Americans to own guns, while fighting to keep criminals from possessing guns illegally.
-Demand A Plan to End Gun Violence campaign.
+See the Demand A Plan to End Gun Violence campaign.

 National Center on Protection Orders and Full Faith and Credit, Battered Women's Justice Project – to fulfill our mission the NCPRFFC provides assistance through consultation, written materials and training on: implementation and enforcement of the full faith and credit provision, enhancing enforcement of fed earl and state prohibitions related to domestic violence, federal domestic violence and stalking crimes, and promoting enforcement of custody provisions within protection orders, Arlington, VA.